buildpacks/rfcs/text/0000-links-for-buildpacks.md

 # Summary
 [summary]: #summary

-This RFC suggest a mechanism where buildpacks can provide arbitrary links in their configuration.
+This RFC suggest a mechanism where buildpacks can provide arbitrary links in their configuration: point to a homepage.
 These links are intended to contain documentation, point to github repos, point users to readmes, etc. but should not prescribe a format.

 # Motivation
 [motivation]: #motivation